Near-Optimal Methods for Minimizing Star-Convex Functions and Beyond: Introduction

-We are not the first to study acceleration on quasar-convex functions.
-Recent work by \citet{guminov2017accelerated} and \citet{nesterov2018primal} shows how to achieve accelerated rates for minimizing quasar-convex functions.
-For a function that is $L$-smooth and $\gamma$-quasar-convex with respect to a minimizer $x^*$, with initial distance to $x^*$ bounded by $R$, the algorithm of \citet{guminov2017accelerated} yields an $\ep$-optimal point in $O(\1^{-1} L^{1/2} R \ep^{-1/2})$ iterations, while the algorithm of \citet{nesterov2018primal} does so in $O(\1^{-3/2} L^{1/2} R\ep^{-1/2})$ iterations.
-For convex functions (which have $\gamma = 1$), these bounds match the \textit{iteration} bounds achieved by AGD \citen{nesterov1983method}, but use a different oracle model.
-In particular, to achieve these iteration bounds, \citet{guminov2017accelerated} rely on a low-dimensional subspace optimization method within each iteration, while \citet{nesterov2018primal} use a one-dimensional line search over the function value in each iteration.
-However, quasar-convex functions are not necessarily unimodal along the arbitrary low-dimensional regions or line segments being searched over.
-Therefore, even finding an approximate global minimizer within these subregions may be computationally expensive, and thus the total number of \textit{function and gradient evaluations} required by these methods may be large.
+We are not the first to study acceleration on quasar-convex functions; recent work by \cite{guminov2017accelerated} and \cite{nesterov2018primal} shows how to achieve accelerated rates for minimizing quasar-convex functions.
+For a function that is $L$-smooth and $\gamma$-quasar-convex with respect to a minimizer $x^*$, with initial distance to $x^*$ bounded by $R$, the algorithm of \cite{guminov2017accelerated} yields an $\ep$-optimal point in $O(\1^{-1} L^{1/2} R \ep^{-1/2})$ iterations, while the algorithm of \cite{nesterov2018primal} does so in $O(\1^{-3/2} L^{1/2} R\ep^{-1/2})$ iterations.
+For convex functions (which have $\gamma = 1$), these bounds match the \textit{iteration} bounds achieved by AGD \citep{nesterov1983method}, but use a different oracle model.
+In particular, to achieve these iteration bounds, the method in \cite{guminov2017accelerated} relies on a low-dimensional subspace optimization method within each iteration, while \cite{nesterov2018primal} uses a one-dimensional line search over the function value in each iteration, as well as a restart criterion that requires knowledge of the true optimal function value.\footnote{We discuss \cite{nesterov2018primal} in more detail in Appendix \ref{app:nesterov}.} However, quasar-convex functions are not necessarily unimodal along the arbitrary low-dimensional regions or line segments being searched over.
+Therefore, even finding an approximate minimizer \emph{within} these subregions may be computationally expensive, making \emph{each iteration} potentially costly; by contrast, our methods only require a function and gradient oracle.
 In addition, neither paper provides lower bounds nor studies the ``strongly quasar-convex'' regime.
-Independently, recent work by \citet{sra2019} uses a differential equation discretization to approach the accelerated $O(\k^{1/2}\log(\ep^{-1}))$ rate for minimization of smooth strongly quasar-convex functions in a neighborhood of the optimum, in the special case $\1 = 1$.\footnote{$\k = L/\2$ denotes the \textit{condition number} of an $L$-smooth $(\1,\2)$-strongly quasar-convex function.} Similarly, in the $\1 = 1$ case, geometric descent \citen{bubeck2015geometric} achieves $O(\k^{1/2}\log(\ep^{-1}))$ running times in terms of the number of calls to a one-dimensional line search oracle (although, as previously noted, the number of function and gradient evaluations required may still be large).\footnote{Although this result is not explicitly stated in the literature, upon careful inspection of the analysis in \citen{bubeck2015geometric} it can be observed that the $\2$-strong convexity requirement in \citen{bubeck2015geometric} may be relaxed to the requirement of $(1,\2)$-strong quasar-convexity, with no changes to the algorithm necessary.}
+Independently, recent work by \cite{sra2019} uses a differential equation discretization to approach the accelerated $O(\k^{1/2}\log(\ep^{-1}))$ rate for minimization of smooth strongly quasar-convex functions in a neighborhood of the optimum, in the special case $\1 = 1$.\footnote{$\k = L/\2$ denotes the \textit{condition number} of an $L$-smooth $(\1,\2)$-strongly quasar-convex function.} Similarly, in the $\1 = 1$ case, geometric descent \citex{bubeck2015geometric} achieves $O(\k^{1/2}\log(\ep^{-1}))$ running times in terms of the number of calls to a one-dimensional line search oracle (although, as previously noted, the number of function and gradient evaluations required may still be large).\footnote{Although this result is not explicitly stated in the literature, upon careful inspection of the analysis in \citex{bubeck2015geometric} it can be observed that the $\2$-strong convexity requirement in \citex{bubeck2015geometric} may be relaxed to the requirement of $(1,\2)$-strong quasar-convexity, with no changes to the algorithm necessary.}